-After 3 hours of traveling like this, with two toilet stops if I remember well, we arrived at the cambodian border of Poipet (famous for its casinos, where Thais go to play).
-Here comes the worst part.
-They dropped us down because we had to change vans for the third time.
-We had to reach the Thai border on foot with our backpacks (you had to pay more if you wanted them to bring your luggage to the other van, which was fair).
+After 3 hours of traveling, with two toilet stops if I remember well, we arrived at the cambodian border of Poipet (famous for its casinos, where Thais go to play).
+They dropped us because we had to change vans for the third time.
+We had to reach the Thai border on foot with our backpacks (you had to pay more if you wanted them to bring your luggage to the other van, which is only fair).
 It was a 15 minutes’ walk.
-They didn’t give us any directions and we were just following people in front of us who were intuitively walking, too.
+They didn’t give us any directions and we were just following like sheep people in front of us who were intuitively walking, too.
 We had to show various times passports and visas, do a lot of queues (the last queue was the worst: I think it lasted 1.30 hour).
 After finally arriving to the Aranyaprathet border, in Thailand, we didn’t know where to go, again.
 It was all very improvised.
 An unpleasant and rude man, from Hangtep Company I guess, told us where to wait for further indications and pointed with his finger where we had to stop.
 Unfortunately we didn’t understand and so we kept walking like 10 metres more, when suddenly we heard someone screaming, and guess what, it was the rude man shouting angrily at us!
 “Where are you going?
 I told you to stop there!
-Why you don’t listen to me?”
-I was just so shocked, I felt like crying.
+Why don’t you listen to me?”
+I was shocked, I felt like crying.
 He really had problems managing his anger.
 And anger for what?
 For two confused clients not understanding where they had to go because of their shitty “organization”?
 And two minutes later he was arguing with another couple, too, because they rightly didn’t trust his directions and he started shouting and saying curse words to the poor girl.
-Moreover, the kind Finnish guy who was sitting next to me on the van had lost the sticker from the company, that we had to stick to our t-shirts, and the same horrible man was telling him that he had to pay again for the transfer to Bangkok.
+Moreover, the Finnish guy who was sitting next to me on the van had lost the sticker from the company, that we had to stick to our t-shirts, and the same horrible man was telling him that he had to pay again for the transfer to Bangkok.
 Like they didn’t have a list with the names of the passengers!
 He could have just checked his name on the passport to find out that yes, he had paid already.
 But of course he wasn’t interested in giving a fair and honest service.

 Above you can see a photo of our room in Koh Kood, but this is a different story.